peec/minibase/docs/routing.md

 # Routing

 Routing is meant to be simple.
 You can route HTTP requests to callbacks or object methods.
 Routing is accessible from the Minibase\MD class.
+After all routes are defined a single call to `$mb->start()` should be provided so minibase can start finding a matching route based on the current HTTP request.